learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 You can probably see how using a single database for multiple apps could get complicated very quickly and potentially cause problems.
-Fortunately, Render allows users to create [multiple databases within a single PostgreSQL instance][multiple dbs] so you can have separate databases for each app you deploy.
+Fortunately, Render allows users to create [multiple databases within a single PostgreSQL instance][multiple dbs] so you can have a separate database for each app you deploy.

 Let's start by creating the PostgreSQL instance.

 Go to the [Render dashboard][], click the "New +" button and select "PostgreSQL".
-Enter a name for your database — this can be whatever you like.
-We're using `my_database`.
+Enter a name for your database.
+This can be whatever you like — We're using `my_database`.
 The remaining fields can be left as is.

 ![Creating a new database](https://curriculum-content.s3.amazonaws.com/phase-4/deploying-rails-api/create-database.png)